MatthewSZhang/fastcan/doc/ols_and_omp.rst

   and/or added some constants, the selection result given by :class:`FastCan` will be unchanged.
 See :ref:`sphx_glr_auto_examples_plot_affinity.py`.
-* Multioutput: as :class:`FastCan` use canonical correlation for feature ranking, it is naturally support feature seleciton on dataset with multioutput.
+* Multioutput: as :class:`FastCan` use canonical correlation for feature ranking, it is naturally support feature selection on dataset with multioutput.

 .. rubric:: References